MarkZH/Genetic_Chess/README.md

 Specifies the importance or strength of each differet type of chess piece.

 ## Other details
-A barely functional implementation of CECP allows for play through xboard and similar programs (PyChess, etc.).
+A barely functional implementation of the [Chess Engine Communication Protocol](https://www.gnu.org/software/xboard/engine-intf.html) allows for play through xboard and similar programs (PyChess, etc.).